observIQ/bindplane-agent/processor/marshalprocessor/README.md

 1. This processor expects its input to contain a parsed log body.
 It will marshal the body fields only; if additional fields from the log are desired, they must first be moved to the body.

-2. The body can be marshaled to string-encoded JSON, XML, or KV.
+2. The body can be marshaled to string-encoded JSON or KV.

    - For KV:
      - Fields will be converted to "key1=value1 key2=value2 key3=value3..." if no separators are configured